Bitmap Fonts

 }

-The first one simply initializes the pointer to the bitmap to NULL.
-The second one create the object and builds the font with the given variables.
+The first one simply initializes our variables to 0.
+The second one creates the object and builds the font with the given variables.

-The first one simply initializes the pointer to the bitmap to NULL.
-The second one create the object and builds the font with the given variables.
+The first one simply initializes our variables to 0.
+The second one creates the object and builds the font with the given variables.

 void BitmapFont::build_font( SDL_Surface *surface )